 One of the advantages of microprogrammed design is that it is relatively easy to change.
 In this application, Unibus DATOB and DATIP transfers were not differentiated from DATO and DATI transfers.
 This could be easily accommodated by modifying the DATX microcode to test Unibus signal C1 by adding a few words of additional code.
 Another change to be considered is to change the device interface to a less rudimentary protocol.
 Additional control signals could be provided by adding a decoder at the FPC output, and encoding eight signals using only 3 microword bits.
 Spare multiplexer inputs could be used for additional device status lines.
-Additional control signals control signals control signals control be used for additional device status lines.
-Additional control signals can also be provided by adding another FPC.
+Additional control signals control signals could be be provided by adding another FPC.